-Establishment Clause" and that the district therefore had an obligation to prohibit its coaches from endorsing prayer.
+Please note that it is not a violation of the free speech rights of school staff to regulate what they teach to students through school-sponsored activities, like football and other athletic programs.
+Teachers and coaches have access to a captive audience of students due to their position as public educators.
+The District has a duty to prohibit religious proselytizing.
+In the context of coach-led prayer, the Fifth Circuit recognized that "the principle that government may accommodate the free exercise of religion does not supersede the fundamental limitations imposed by the Establishment Clause" and that the district therefore had an obligation to prohibit its coaches from endorsing prayer.
 Duncanville Indep.
 Sch.
 Dist., 70 F.3d at 406.
-As for teachers and counselors, "Because the speech at issue owes its existence to [his or her] position as a teacher, [a School District] acted well within constitutional limits in ordering [a teacher] not to speak in a manner it did not desire."
+As for teachers and coaches, "Because the speech at issue owes its existence to [his or her] position as a teacher, [a School District] acted well within constitutional limits in ordering [a staff member] not to speak in a manner it did not desire."
 Johnson v.
 Poway Unified Sch.
 Dist., 658 F.3d 954, 970 (9th Cir.
 2011), cert. denied 132 S. Ct.
 1807 (2012) (upholding decision of school board to require a math teacher to remove two banners with historical quotes referencing "God").

 We ask that the District investigate this matter and take immediate action to protect its students.
-Plant cannot be the team's chaplain and should not be involved with the team going forward.
-Coach Duke must be directed to cease including religion in his football program, and the District should consider terminating him for his egregious conduct.
+Pastor Woods cannot act as the team's chaplain, including speaking with and leading students in prayer, and should not be involved with the team going forward.
+Coach White must be directed to cease including religion in his football program and must stop holding religious worship services with players in his home, and the District should consider terminating him for his egregious conduct.
 We further request that all District coaches be reminded that they may not promote religion while acting in their official capacity, nor enlist an outside adult to do the same.
 Please inform us in writing of the steps the District is taking to remedy this violation of the First Amendment so that we may notify our complainant.